dwightjack/vue-types/docs/guide/validators.md

 ## Utilities

-VueTypes exposes some useful utility functions that can be used standalone or to compose and extend the library.
+VueTypes exposes some useful utility functions that can be used to extend the library functionalities.

 ### `validateType`